hogeschool/SAD_minor/Assessment (summary).md

   - 5% external knowledge sharing
   - 20% given when student has performed 3 out of 4 presentations with pass

+- Have incomplete (I) and complete (C) instead of pass/fail for pedagogical reasons?
+- Have more than one chance to fix "incomplete" projects?
+(Requiring students to complete an additional exercise / foot work each time?)
+(Wouldn't count for theoretical aspects / situations where exams need to be sat.)

 ## Part 1 (mean multiple choice >= 4.0)

 Week 1